Continuing Education – Distilled, Practical & Advanced Knowledge

 Inspiration, Innovation, Impact: The Future of Residential Design

-Eric Drivdahl (right) moderates a lively panel discussion with Craig Curtis, (Chief Architect, Katerra), Susan Jones, FAIA (Atelierjones), Stephen Kieran, FAIA, LEED Fellow (KieranTimberlake).
-Chrysanthe Broikos (Architectural Historian & Curator National Building Museum) and Rob Johnson (Seattle City Councilmember).
+Craig Curtis, (Katerra), Susan Jones, FAIA (Atelierjones), Stephen Kieran, FAIA, LEED Fellow (KieranTimberlake).
+Chrysanthe Broikos (Architectural Historian & Curator National Building Museum) and Rob Johnson (Seattle City Councilmember) as they tackle artificial intelligence, rapid social change, housing prototypes, regional affordable housing policies, and managing risk while embracing innovation.

 Presenter: